 Business continuity planning is essential for all businesses, small and large alike.
 Not only can a well-developed plan help to keep your business operational during an unexpected event, but it can also help to ensure compliance with regulations.

 Federal and state agencies are increasingly mandating that businesses have a plan in place to deal with disruptions, and a failure to comply can result in significant fines.
-In addition, many insurers now require proof of business continuity planning in order to provide coverage.
+In addition, business continuity planning ensures many insurers now require proof of business continuity planning in order to provide coverage.

 Organizations need to take the time to develop a comprehensive plan, they can protect an organization from both financial and legal risks.
 Regulations are constantly changing, and without a plan in place, an organization may be vulnerable to lawsuits or fines.

-Regular testing of the plan is also essential.
+Regular testing of the business continuity plans is also essential.
 Tests should be conducted in a variety of scenarios so that employees are prepared for anything.

 It is also important to have a clear chain of command in place.
 In the event of an emergency, it is crucial that everyone knows who is in charge and what their role is.
 A well-organized plan will help to ensure that things run smoothly in a crisis.